-Some occupations involve more pressure than others, but pretty much every job can be stressful at least some of the time.
-Your ability to handle that stress and thrive in the face of it will determine your ability to succeed.
+Some occupations involve more pressure than others, but almost every job can be stressful, at least sometimes.
+Your ability to handle pressure and thrive in the face of it will determine your ability to succeed.

 To gauge how you’ll perform under demanding circumstances, a job interviewer might ask how you handle pressure.
 Other common ways to phrase this question are “how do you handle stress?” or “describe how you work under pressure.”

-We’ll explain what interviewers are looking to hear from candidates when they bring up this topic and share some sample answers to respond to “how do you handle pressure?”
+We’ll explain what interviewers want to hear from candidates when they bring up this topic and share some sample answers to respond to “how do you handle pressure?”

 They also want to hear an example of how you successfully managed a stressful situation in the past.
 Come prepared to talk about a time when you performed well under pressure in your current or previous jobs.

-How to answer “How you deal with pressure?”
+How to answer “How do you handle pressure?”

 Explain your views on pressure

-It’s important to show that you understand pressure is part of the job and something that must be dealt with head on, rather than something to be avoided at all costs.
+It’s important to show that you understand the pressure is part of the job and something that must be dealt with head-on rather than something to be avoided at all costs.
 Use a statement like “To me, pressure is…” then explain how you view pressure as an impetus for growth or an opportunity to sharpen your skills.

 Show a successful outcome

 Give an anecdote of how you worked through a high-stress situation effectively.
-Describe the stakes, explain how you decided what to do and walk the interviewer through the steps you took to arrive at a positive outcome.
+Describe the stakes, explain how you decided what to do, and walk the interviewer through the steps you took to achieve a positive outcome.